Conditional requests let you apply commands to Things only when specific conditions about the Thing’s current state are met.

 42

-- If the condition specified in the request is not fulfilled, the thing is not modified, and no event/change notification is emitted.
+- If the condition is not met, Ditto does not modify the Thing and emits no event/change notification.

-Conditional requests are supported by HTTP API, WebSocket, Ditto protocol and Ditto Java Client.
+Conditional requests work with HTTP API, WebSocket, Ditto Protocol, and the Ditto Java Client.

 Permissions for conditions

-READ permission is necessary on the resource specified in the condition, otherwise, the request will fail.
+You need READ permission on the resource referenced in the condition.
+Otherwise, the request fails.

 Examples